Let me tell you something, my friend. Hope is a dangerous thing. Hope can drive a man insane.

 The second attempt was 116 pages of utter madness, spanning 18 months real-time, culminating in 2091 after claiming an obscene number of trophies with Hakan Telleus and his son, Gunnar Vikander.
 This was easily my favorite save of all time: If You’re Not First, You’re Last (Redux).

 The third European attempt saw Jean Bleu rampage across Europe with Zlatan Ibrahimovic and John Drake, claiming 6 Champions League and 5 World Cup titles in 29 years: If You’re Not First, You’re Last (Re-Redux).

-FM20 saw the Nearly Men return to Europe, as Nicolaj Bur claimed 6 Champions League titles and 3 World Cup titles, with his trusted lieutenant Zlatan Ibrahimovic at his side: [FM 20] The Nearly Men, Vol. IV: I Am Not A Demon.
+FM20 saw the Nearly Men return to Europe, as Nicolaj Bur claimed 6 Champions League titles and 3 World Cup titles, with his trusted lieutenant Zlatan Ibrahimovic at his side: I Am Not A Demon.
 I Am A Lizard.
 A Shark.
 A Heat-Seeking Panther.
 I Want To Be Bob Denver On Acid Playing The Accordion.

 Per usual, there are no hard-and-fast rules beyond the concept of the save.

-On the club side of the shop, once I’ve won the Copa Libertadores, I must move on and can only accept a position with one of the sides listed above, or a club that manages to join this elite (!?) group of “nearly men.”
-Likewise, if a club manages to win the Copa Libertadores under another manager, they are removed from the challenge.
+On the club side of the shop, once I’ve won the CAF Champions League, I must move on and can only accept a position with one of the sides listed above, or a club that manages to join this elite (!?) group of “nearly men.”
+Likewise, if a club manages to win the CAF Champions League another manager, they are removed from the challenge.